scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

 }
 ```

-To load the schema file, please run the following command.
+Then, download the schema loader that matches with the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.

 ```
-$ java -jar $PATH_TO_SCALARDB/target/scalar-schema.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f emoney-storage.json
+$ java -jar scalar-schema-<vesrion>.jar --cosmos -h <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f emoney-storage.json
 ```

-Please use [this](getting-started.md#store--retrieve-data-with-storage-service) to check different storage functions.
+Please use [this](getting-started-with-cassandra.md#store--retrieve-data-with-storage-service) to check different storage functions.

 ## Set up database schema with transaction